 Bellflower, Felony DUI with Five People Injured, 0.19% BAC

-Our client, with a very minimal prior history, was coming home from work in downtown Los Angeles.
+Our client, with a very minimal criminal history, was coming home from work in downtown Los Angeles.
 He had stayed in downtown to have a few drinks with co-workers and thought he was headed home to Torrance, straight down the 110 Harbor Freeway.

 He had had three or four beers, but somehow turned onto the 105 Freeway and headed east.
 He had almost reached the 605 Freeway, when he encountered traffic, as is common where the 605 ends when it reaches the 5.